 As A levels results come in and students have to decide which university to go to – perhaps they can get a ‘better’ offer through clearing?
-Many parents are now debating whether to encourage their children to apply for university.
-These days the conversations will doubtless focus on whether the debt their children will incur from tuition fees is worth it.
+Many parents are now debating whether to encourage their children to apply for university or whether the debt their children will incur from tuition fees is worth it.
 And these are of course perfectly understandable concerns and I’d like to put my own experience of university out there in an attempt to add something to the debate about university which I think has become lost in the heated discussion about fees.

 My own story starts with A level results so dreadful that university was completely out of reach for me when I left school.
 I therefore embarked on a series of jobs that could be politely described as ‘colourful’.
 Eventually, as I was setting up my stall on Portobello Road early one freezing November morning, I concluded that running a market stall was not a long-term career option for me.
 I had almost no idea what my place in the world might be, but hoped I might possibly find it by going to university.
 Latching on to the subject of psychology, I set to and applied everywhere I could think of.
 And was quickly turned down by every single psychology department in London.
 It seemed that even applying aged 29 with some pretty varied ‘life experience’ to spice up my applications could not overturn those woefully poor A level grades.
 But finally my persistence paid off and I got in through clearing – and God bless the University of Westminster for taking me when literally nobody else would.
 I guess they saw something in me even I didn’t know I had.